Editor sidelined after medical journal racism podcast outcry

 Only one of the seven oversight committee members is Black and the editorial boards of JAMA and other leading medical journals are mostly white, Givens noted.

-‘’Without diversity, you don’t know what you don’t know,’’ he said. ’’With such a non-diverse panel of people, you have all these blind spots that allow these podcasts to go from execution to publication without anybody saying, ‘Wait a minute, this is ill-advised.’”
+“Without diversity, you don’t know what you don’t know,’’ he said.
+“With such a non-diverse panel of people, you have all these blind spots that allow these podcasts to go from execution to publication without anybody saying, ‘Wait a minute, this is ill-advised.’”

 Follow Medical Writer Lindsey Tanner at @ LindseyTanner